• Home

 Tracy Wallace, Director of Content at INE Security, emphasizes the tangible benefits: “Teams with hands-on practice respond significantly faster because they’ve seen similar attack patterns before.
 Log4Shell (CVE-2021-44228) was a perfect example – practitioners who had experience with JNDI injection attacks were able to implement effective mitigations within hours, while others took days or even weeks to fully remediate.”

-The CVE Labs cover a comprehensive range of threats, from critical zero-days to common misconfigurations.
+The CVE Labs cover a complete range of threats, from critical zero-days to common misconfigurations.
 Recent additions include high-impact vulnerabilities like Calibre RCE (CVE-2024-6782), OpenMetadata Authentication Bypass (CVE-2024-28255), and persistent threats such as Log4Shell.
 With monthly updates, the labs ensure that security teams are always practicing with the most relevant and actively exploited vulnerabilities.

 For modern security teams grappling with hundreds of monthly CVEs, the Skill Dive platform provides a vital solution for risk prioritization, testing mitigations without impacting production, and adapting defenses to diverse system configurations.